Gluten Free Blueberry Muffins

 These fresh gluten free blueberry muffins are an easy dairy free snack or breakfast recipe that are made in just one bowl.
 They’re healthy, moist, fluffy and take just 30 minutes from start to finish!

-Muffins are a fun little invention because it’s basically like eating dessert but it’s socially acceptable to have a 7 in the morning as you’re running out the door on your way to work.
+Muffins are a fun little invention because it’s basically like eating dessert but it’s socially acceptable to have at 7 in the morning as you’re running out the door on your way to work.
 I mean, what could be bad about that?

 This is a simple gluten free blueberry muffin recipe that uses half gluten free all purpose flour and half oat flour for a fluffy texture and delicious flavor!

-They’re made in just one bowl, gluten free, dairy free, moist, fluffy and just sweet enough to satisfy your sweet tooth but not too sweet to leave you in a sugar coma in the morning.
-This recipe does call for eggs, but if you’re looking for egg-free muffins, try my vegan blueberry oatmeal muffins!
+They’re made in just one bowl, gluten free, dairy free, moist, fluffy and just sweet enough to satisfy your sweet tooth but not too sweet to give you a sugar crash in the morning.

-How to make this recipe
+How to make gluten free blueberry muffins

 In a large bowl, whisk together all of the wet ingredients until well combined.

-Whisk in all of the dry ingredients, just until everything is well incorporated.
-Be careful not to over mix.
 Also, I’m going to sound like a broken record, but make sure you pour and level the flour into your dry measuring cups, don’t scoop from the bag because you will end up using more flour than needed which will dry out the muffins.

 Carefully fold in the blueberries until evenly distributed.

-Add the batter to lined muffin tins, filling about ¾ of the way up or even more if you like really big muffin tops.
+Add the batter to lined muffin tins, filling about 3/4 of the way up or even more if you like really big muffin tops.
 It may seem like there is batter left over, but keep adding it to the muffin tin until it is all used up.
 I like to use a medium cookie scoop to ensure evenly sized muffins.

 Top with a few additional blueberries and a sprinkle of cane sugar if desired.
 The sugar is optional, but adds a nice crunch and sweetness once baked.

-Bake at 425 for 2 minutes, then lower the temperature to 350 and bake an additional 17-20 minutes, depending on your oven (mine does best with 18 minutes).
+Bake at 425 for 5 minutes, then lower the temperature to 350 and bake an additional 17-20 minutes, depending on your oven (mine does best with 18 minutes).

 The toothpick test sort of works for this recipe, but because of the nature of berries, the toothpick won’t come out completely clean.
 Careful not to over bake as they will dry out.

 I suggest checking at the 17 minute mark, and if the tops look golden brown and don’t wiggle around if you shake the pan, they’re good to go.
 They will continue cooking slightly as they sit and cool.
+Try my gluten free strawberry muffins next!

-How to help them rise
+How to help muffins rise

-You’ll put the muffins in at the higher temperature (in this case 425), but just for 2 minutes and then lower the temperature to 350 for the remaining of the baking time.
+You’ll put the muffins in at the higher temperature (in this case 425), but just for 5 minutes and then lower the temperature to 350 for the remaining of the baking time.

 Putting the muffins in at a higher temperature helps activate the baking soda/powder and gives them a head start on the rising process.

 Another important tip to ensure muffins rise properly is to mix the batter just enough.
 Too much can be problematic and too little can be problematic, so you want to find that goldilocks mixing level.
-Mix just until the ingredients are well incorporated so you don’t create too many air pockets.

 Fresh vs. Frozen Berries

 You can use fresh or frozen blueberries.
 The only thing you will have to change if you use frozen, is add a couple more minutes of cook time to account for the moisture from the frozen berries.
+Same with my gluten free blueberry pie!

 Frozen blueberries will also give a marbley effect to the muffins, but they will still taste delicious!
 One is not better than the other, it just comes down to what you have on hand and what you want the final result to look like!